-Piano Magic were a recording group, based in London from 1996 – 2016.
-Their original recording line-up was Glen Johnson (sound), Dick Rance (guitar) and Dominic Chennell (sound).
+Piano Magic were a musical group, based in London, from 1996 – 2016.
+Their original line-up comprised of Glen Johnson (sound), Dick Rance (guitar) and Dominic Chennell (sound).
 At their first concert, in December 1996, they were augmented by Paul Tornbohm on drums/percussion.

 Though they incurred many line-up changes, at their culmination in December 2016, there were 5 full-time members : Glen Johnson, Jerome Tcherneyan, Alasdair Steer, Franck Alba and Paul Tornbohm.
 Angèle David-Guilllou was also a central figure of the band from 2001 to 2013.

 Johnson, Steer and Tornbohm are English.
 Tcherneyan, Alba and David-Guillou are French.

 How/when did the group start up?

 Piano Magic began in 1996 and was originally intended to be a studio-based project much in the mould of This Mortal Coil, with special guests invited to sing and play on music initiated by the nucleus of the three core members.
 It was never the intention for Piano Magic to play live though when they did, their very early shows rarely featured music from their records.